bjothomas/Bijothomas13/README.md

 <!-- Introduction -->
 Here's a little about me:

-- 🌱 I’m currently learning AI & DS.
+- 🌱 Currently, I'm pursuing my bachelor in Artificial Intelligence and Data Science.
-- 💬 Ask me about...
+- 💬 Feel free to ask me anything related to AI, data, or tech in general!
 - 📫 Reach me at [bijopulickassery@gmail.com](mailto:bijopulickassery@example.com)
 <!-- 👯 I’m looking to collaborate on [Open Source Project Name].-->
 <!-- Connect with Me -->